 Swimsuit Cover Up

 Even at the beach, you don’t want to walk indoors flaunting what your mother gave you in a swimsuit.
 Be sure to bring along a cover up that you can slip over your outfit to add a little modesty.
-Best of all, you don’t have to worry about big wet spots on your clothes if you use a cover instead of putting shorts and a tank top over your outfit. $8.50 on Amazon.
+Best of all, you don’t have to worry about big wet spots on your clothes if you use a cover instead of putting shorts and a tank top over your outfit.
+And you can find them for about $10 on Amazon.

 There’s always a conundrum when you head out in the water.
 What do you do with your valuables?
 That’s why we suggest having a drybag.
 Put your items in the bag, seal, and roll it up and you have a splash-proof container that you can take into the water with you.
 No more having to worry and keep an eye on your valuables on shore.
 They also come in practically any color you’d want and with a waterproof phone case.